How to Create a Website

 Your website will contain at a minimum:-

-- A Home Page: Instantly telling visitors who you are and what you do and backing it up with an enticing offer such as freebies, cut price introductory offers etc.... and a nice visible call to action button so they contact you right away.
+- A Home Page: Telling visitors in as few words as possible who & where you are and what you do, backing it up with an enticing offer such as freebies, cut price introductory offers etc.... and a nice visible call to action button so they contact you right away.

 - An About Us Page: Briefly telling visitors about the business, your potted history, how well you deliver your services and include a mission statement.